james-mumo/penwise-react-native-backup/README.md

 - [License](#license)

-### Prerequisites
+## Prerequisites

-Before setting up the project, ensure you have the following installed:
+Before setting up the project, ensure you have the following installed.
+These are necessary for installing dependencies and running scripts specified in the `package.json` for the React Native Expo app.

 | Binaries      | Version    |
 | ------------- | ---------- |